Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Background Related Work

-LLM-based Multi-Agent (MA) systems have gained increasing attention in the domain of NLP, enabling multiple \llmAgents~of different expertise and responsibilities to engage in various collaborative activities to achieve a common goal~\cite{wang2307unleashing, chen2024magdi, khan2024debating, singhal2025toward}.
-Among all the collaborative mechanisms in MA systems, MAD stands out as an effective means to facilitate structured debates, allowing \llmAgents~to observe, critique, and refine each other's outputs through iterative reasoning and argumentation~\cite{liang2023encouraging, du2023improving, smit2024goingmadlookmultiagent, chen2023multi, chan2023chateval}.
-MAD has also shown SOTA performance on complex tasks that require diverse reasoning, problem-solving, and decision-making strategies \cite{liang2023encouraging,chen2023multi,khan2024debating, liu2024groupdebate, estornell2025multi}.
-However, existing studies have primarily evaluated MAD in solving NLP tasks involving only natural language, overlooking its applicability and effectiveness in SE tasks involving both natural language and source code.
+MAD systems have gained increasing attention in the NLP literature as they extend beyond LLM-based systems that typically rely on external tool use~\cite{lee2024unified, yang2025agentnet}, the availability of fine-tuning data~\cite{suh2024empirical, murali2024ai, ding2024semcoder}, and prompt design~\cite{wei2022chain, wang2022self}.
+Specifically, these systems structures debate-style interactions, allowing \llmAgents~to observe, critique, and refine each other's outputs through iterative reasoning and argumentation~\cite{du2023improving, smit2024goingmadlookmultiagent, chan2024chateval}.
+Prior work on MAD has demonstrated SOTA performance on task such as mathematical reasoning and question answering~\cite{du2023improving, liang-etal-2024-encouraging}, which require diverse reasoning~\cite{smit2024goingmadlookmultiagent, chan2024chateval}, problem-solving~\cite{du2023improving, li2024improving, Xiong_2023}, and decision-making strategies~\cite{liang-etal-2024-encouraging, khan2024debating}.
+However, existing studies have primarily evaluated MAD in solving general NLP tasks that involve only natural language and arithmetic~\cite{Xiong_2023, estornell2025multi, chan2024chateval, choi2025debate}, overlooking its applicability and effectiveness in coding tasks that involve both natural language and source code.

-Similar to the workflow of MAD, the processes that developers adopt to solve SE tasks typically involve collaboration among developers with diverse expertise~\cite{he2024llm, jin2024llms, liu2024large}.
-The developers engage in debate and exchange ideas to reach a consensus for tasks such as fixing a software defect, proposing a new feature, or enhancing existing functionalities~\cite{mistrik2010collaborative}.
-Given these similarities, we posit that MAD can fully leverage the collective intelligence and debate-driven synergy of multiple agents to facilitate the solving of SE tasks.
-To the best of our knowledge, no prior work has studied the effectiveness of MAD in SE tasks.
-To address this research gap, we investigate the applicability of MAD on different SE tasks, focusing on the effectiveness of the debate-oriented reasoning and problem-solving abilities of \llmAgents.